LauraRuis/VAST2017/README.md

 ## Contents
 Link | Content
 ------------ | -------------
-[Introduction to problem](#introduction-to-problem) | Introduction to problem, questions to be answered [Data](#data) | Description of available data, features to be extracted [Proposed approach](#proposed-approach) | Approach to solving the problem, three different visualizations, limitations and problems
+[Product summary](#product-summary) | Summary of goals of this project [Introduction to problem](#introduction-to-problem) | Introduction to problem, questions to be answered [Data](#data) | Description of available data, features to be extracted [Proposed approach](#proposed-approach) | Approach to solving the problem, three different visualizations, limitations and problems
 [List of necessary external components](#external-components) | List of libraries and programs that will be used.
 [Related visualizations](#related-visualizations) | List of related visualizations and implementations [Minimum Viable Product](#minimum-viable-product) | Minimum requirements for viable product

+## Product summary
+This product will consist of the combined work of three students.
+My part will be focused on a graph that represents the map of a nature preserve and a sankey diagram that represents daily travels of vehicles.
+For drilling down purposes the nodes of the graph will be clickable and a more detailed visualization will show up (perhaps a bar chart, as proposed below).
+Some insights I hope to show with these visualizations will be the frequently traveled paths by different car types and daily occuring patterns.
+The total product will aim to answer all questions asked by the VAST Challenge 2017 as specified in the introduction of the problem (see [introduction to problem](#introduction-to-problem)).

 ## Introduction to problem
 Analyzing traffic movement in a nature preserve for a ornithologist that needs to examine the reason for a decline in nesting of a certain bird that has its habitat in the preserve.
 In summary, the questions to be answered are the following (for the full questions, again see: http://vacommunity.org/VAST+Challenge+2017+MC1):